mgoodhue/2048-Game-Python/README.md

 ![Alt text](game_over_screen.png)

 # How to Start the Game
 To play, run the command "python3 display.py" in the terminal.
+The user may need to include the file address in front of "display.py".
 The user must input the game difficulty into the terminal, which will start the game in the display window.